shariq1989/cookbook/content/recipe/chicken_salmoriglio.md

 ### ABOUT THE MEAL

+Salmoriglio is a dressing used in Italian cooking, specifically Sicilian, to marinate or flavor dishes.
+The key ingredients for salmoriglio are lemon juice, olive oil, garlic, and oregano.

 #### What main ingredients do I need for this meal?

-The main ingredients for any good salmoriglio include lemon juice, olive oil, garlic, and oregano.

-Chicken: For this recipe, I decided to use boneless and skinless chicken thighs for a little something different in our home.
-Skin-on chicken thighs would add even more flavor and texture to the dish.
+* Chicken: I decided to use boneless and skinless chicken thighs to add a little variation to our usual meal rotation since I usually cook with skin-on and bone-in chicken thighs.
+If you prefer skin- on, and bone-in, I think it would add even more flavor and texture to an already tasty meal.

+* Lemon Juice

+* Olive Oil

+* Garlic

+* Oregano

+* Sun-Dried Tomatoes: These aren't usually included in a chicken salmoriglio, but they add a sweet and savory component that ended up being a part of our favorite bites.

 #### What equipment do I need to make this recipe?